 The business world isn't the only place where numbers matter.
 Measuring statistics within churches can lead to positive change and growth.
 This book shows us how counting the right things can have a profound impact on ministry effectiveness.

-Dr. Hoyt serves on the Transforming Campus Ministries board of directors.
-He is also president of NexStep Coaching and Consulting, as well as UniReach International, a nonprofit humanitarian organization.
+Dr. Hoyt served on the Transforming Campus Ministries board of directors.
+He is president of NexStep Coaching and Consulting, as well as UniReach International, a nonprofit humanitarian organization.
 Hoyt was a pastor for 38 years and taught courses in preaching, worship, and leadership at both the Minnesota and San Diego campuses of Bethel Theological Seminary.

 Raising More Money Terry Axelrod